 - What did you mean when you said…

 After each interview, write down any comments and immediate gut feelings you have about each candidate.
-When you’re trying to hire a preschool teacher, these gut feelings are important!
-Because most likely, those gut feelings will also be felt by your preschool parents as they interact with your new preschool teacher!
+Your gut feelings are important!
+Because most likely, those gut feelings will also be felt by your preschool parents as they interact with your new preschool teacher.

 Narrow it down to the top 3 candidates, and if you want, do a follow-up interview on the phone with them if you need any last questions answered.
-Or, even better, have them come in and do a mock lesson plan for 30 minutes for your preschool class!
-Remember, after you hire a preschool teacher, you can always teach them what to teach… you CAN’T teach them how to teach to a preschooler’s level, how to love children, or how to be more patient.
-So those qualities are even more important than WHAT they actually teach.
+Then, schedule each candidate to teach a sample 15-minute circle time teaching activity for your class.
+Remember,you can always teach them what to teach… but you CAN’T teach them how to teach to a preschooler’s level, how to love children, or how to be more patient.
+So look for those qualities when observing their lesson.

 Your employee will need to fill out: